aistabci/abci-docs/v3/en/docs/job-execution.md

 In addition, the issued reservation ID can be used for the ABCI accounts belonging to the ABCI group specified at the time of reservation.

 !!! note
-    If the number of nodes that can be reserved is less than the number of nodes specified by the `qrsub` command, the reservation acquisition fails with the following error message:
+    If the number of nodes that can be reserved is less than the number of nodes specified by the `qrsub` command, the reservation acquisition fails with error messages.
-    ```
-    advance_reservation: no suitable queues
-    ```
-    Note that the number of nodes displayed by the `qrstat --available` command does not include currently running jobs.
-Therefore, even if the `qrstat` command shows the number of nodes that can be reserved, the reservation might fail.

 ### Show the status of reservations